What is the truth without talking?

 The background story of this Koan

-The traditional commentaries tell about Fuketsu's ability to express his Zen "like a flash", pretty much in accord to his school's teaching of sudden enlightenment.
+Traditional commentaries talk about Fuketsu's ability to express his Zen "like a flash", pretty much in accord to his school's teaching of sudden enlightenment.
 There's no waiting, studying and cultivating of meditation insights.
-That's "dead Zen", taught by other Zen schools.
+That's the "dead Zen", taught by other Zen schools.
 That's not Fuketsu's cup of green tea.

-But when Fukutsu was confronted with a question about the dualism of talking and silence, he failed, the commentators claim.
-Instead of cutting off the monks erroneousness and false dualism, he disappointedly answered in the conventional way of educated Chinese with a poem.
+But a commentator, criticised, that Fukutsu failed when he was confronted with a question about the dualism of talking and silence.
+Instead of cutting off the monks erroneousness and false dualism, Fukutsu disappointedly answered in the conventional way of educated Chinese with a poem.

-But, quite typical for Zen, what's criticise by the commentators is just what's excellent.
-The poem describes a sudden experience "truth".
+Quite typical for Zen, what was criticised by the commentator is just what's excellent.
+The poem describes a sudden experience of "truth".

 Walking in springtime in nature with an open mind, you've an immediate impression of scents, sun, bird songs etc. That's what nature is.
-Just this sudden "impact" on my senses.
+Just this "truth" suddenly "impacts" on my senses.

-This answer immediately cut's off any reasoning about talking and silence, brightness, subtlety and so on.
-Being not thinking is the core of Zen.
+This answer immediately cut's off any reasoning about talking and silence, brightness, subtlety, truth and so on.
+Being, not thinking, is the core of Zen.